20220856/RR-20220856.github.io/Information-Systems/Assignments/Report/report-to-business-brief.md

 case study https://github.com/20220856/RR-20220856.github.io/files/10094929/IT.5015.Information.Systems_Eye.Candy.Cinemas.Case.Study.docx

 ## Overview of Eye Candy Cinemas
-Eye Candy Cinemas is a New Zealand entertainment company, specialised in the screening of movies in theatres owned by the company.
+Eye Candy Cinemas is a New Zealand entertainment company, specialised in the screening of films in theatres owned by the company.
 There are two cinema complexes in the repertoire of Eye Candy Cinemas - one in Auckland, and one in Wellington.
 The Auckland complex contains a total of six theatres, and the Wellington complex has four.
 Eye Candy Cinemas wishes to improve their operational efficiency through the use of a new website application, and requires overhauled information systems in order to achieve this aspiration.

 The purpose of this report is to suggest appropriate information systems and database models that provide a basis for the website application of Eye Candy Cinemas.
-The specific metrics within the database will include cinema complex information, information regarding theatres within complexes, and movie screening information/scheduling.
-Additionally, Eye Candy Cinemas has specifically requested an additional function, totalling the number of movies screened per day and week - this feature is intended to allow analysis of total theatre uptime, therefore gauging of operational efficiency.
+The specific metrics within the database will include cinema complex information, information regarding theatres within complexes, and film screening information/scheduling.
+Additionally, Eye Candy Cinemas has specifically requested an additional function, totalling the number of films screened per day and week - this feature is intended to allow analysis of total theatre uptime, therefore gauging of operational efficiency.

 ---